sjefvanleeuwen/SharpGraphQL/examples/StarWars/quick-start.md

 ## Step 3: Start the GraphQL Server

-The SharpGraph server runs on `http://localhost:8080` and automatically loads the Star Wars schema with seed data.
+The SharpGraph server automatically loads the Star Wars schema and seeds the database with 30+ characters, 8 films, planets, species, starships, and vehicles.

+### How Seeding Works

+When you start the server:
+1. **Schema Load** - Reads `graphql_db/schema.graphql`
+2. **Type Generation** - Generates connection types, filter types, CRUD mutations
+3. **Seed Data** - Populates tables from `examples/StarWars/seed_data.json`
+4. **Index Creation** - Creates indexes for fast lookups
+5. **Server Ready** - Listens on `http://localhost:8080`

+All seed data is stored in binary format in the `graphql_db/` folder and persists between restarts.

 ### Option A: Using PowerShell script (easiest)